ecoshub/gameserver/README.md

 ### Notes

-- To avoid ip:port collision evet client open its UDP listen port differently. for example client 3's UDP port is 9093(9090+3)
+- To avoid ip:port collision event, all clients opens their UDP listen port differently. for example client 3's UDP port is 9093(9090+3)

 - There is also a dummy non-functional authentication system. it is like a placeholder for better authentication and authorization systems.